 Emerson sets out to educate engineers on the data centre

-Emerson Network Power has gathered more than 100 consulting engineers in Australia and New Zealand for its Consultants Master Class forum, which will focus on the latest technologies in the data centre and how to prepare for challenges that will arise in the future.
+Emerson Network Power has gathered more than 100 consulting engineers in Australia and New Zealand for its Consultants Master Class forum, which will focus on the latest technologies in the data center and how to prepare for challenges that will arise in the future.

-The master class is held annually throughout the Asia Pacific region and highlights elements of Emerson’s Data Center 2025: Exploring the Possibilities report, which forecasts changes to the data centre in the next decade.
+The master class is held annually throughout the Asia Pacific region and highlights elements of Emerson’s Data Center 2025: Exploring the Possibilities report, which forecasts changes to the data center in the next decade.

-The report predicts a number of significant changes in for data centres.
+The report predicts a number of significant changes in for data centers.
 For instance, it forecasts the power density will climb to 52 kW per rack, which can have significant impact on how data centers are laid out and cooled, says Emerson.

 The forum will be divided into two sessions: the mechanical track and the electrical track.

 The mechanical track will focus on thermal management technologies and trends and is designed for C-level executives, mechanical consulting engineers and design engineers.

 Key topics include energy efficiency, overall market trends, and energy analysis tools for the data center.

 Meanwhile, the electrical track will delve into power protection, including causes of downtime and how to prevent it, switchgear technologies, and Emerson Network Power’s latest power protection solutions.

 The mechanical track is designed for C-level executives, electrical consulting engineers, and design engineers.